-Acquisition of knowledge and skills of psychophysiology of work applicable in contemporary working practice.
-Within this framework, the students will learn about the procedures of professional orientation and selection, personnel training, fundamentals of managing human resources, job analysis method, individual, environmental and organizational factors which contribute to work efficiency.
+The basic aim is to familiarise students with the theoretical knowledge and skills of psychophysiology of work applicable in contemporary working practice.
+Within this framework, the students will learn about the procedures of professional orientation and selection, personnel training, fundamentals of human resources management, the procedure of workplace analysis, individual, environmental and organisational factors contributing to work efficiency.

-Introduction - definition of psychophysiology of work and organizational psychology (description of the field, historical development and connections with other disciplines).
-Working environment and work behavior, interaction man - machine.
-Work analysis and classification of tasks.
-Cognitive abilities and personality traits in relation to working behavior.
+Introduction - definition of psychophysiology of work and organisational psychology (description of the field, historical development and relation with other disciplines).
+Working environment and work behaviour, man-machine interaction.
+Work analysis and job classification.
+Cognitive abilities and personality traits in relation to work behaviour.
 Selection and allocation of workers to jobs.
 Training and development - identification of training needs.
 Motivation - theoretical models of motivation.
-Evaluation and monitoring of employee efficiency and the performance of work tasks - measurement of work performance.
-Behaviors associated with productivity.
+Evaluation and monitoring of employee efficiency and the performance of tasks - measurement of work performance.
+Behaviours associated with productivity.
 Stress, fatigue, work in shifts.
-Physical environment - noise, light and temperature.
+Physical environment - noise, lighting and temperature.
 Management, supervision and leadership.
-Definitions and theories of leadership.
-Attitudes towards the organization and work, job satisfaction, organizational affiliation, decision making in the organization.
-Organizational climate and culture.
+Definitions and theories of management.
+Attitudes towards the organisation and work, job satisfaction, organisational affiliation, decision making in the organisation.
+Organisational climate and culture.
 Communication within the team and among teams.
 Cohesiveness, norms and objectives of a working group.
 Teamwork: characteristics of a successful team.
-Human error - types and theories of errors.
-Workplace hazards, measures and procedures for prevention of accidents and injuries related to work.
+Human error - types and theories.
+Workplace hazards, measures and procedures for the prevention of work-related accidents and injuries.

-General: knowledge of fundamental psychophysiology of work and influence of the human factor on the productivity and quality of work.
-Specific: competence for a proper selection of trainees.
+Knowledge of the fundamental psychophysiology of work and influence of the human factor on the productivity and quality of work.
+Competence for participating in the selection of new employees.
 Knowledge of the methods of monitoring workplace efficiency.
 Knowledge of procedures for the prevention of accidents and other harmful effects of work.